tunimba/KB-PrivacyPolicy/README.md

 Request information about the data sent to ChatGPT during story creation.

-To exercise these rights, please contact us at [Insert Contact Information].
+To exercise these rights, please contact us.

 Third-Party Services